6 June 2026, 20:21

 Treves explains the mechanism as follows:

-"Would-be poachers learn from the government, which kills predators to protect livestock, that they can do it better themselves.
+“Would-be poachers learn from the government, which kills predators to protect livestock, that they can do it better themselves.
 Or the government sends a signal that wolves are worth less.
-This is how people become poachers, and they believe the risk of being arrested keeps decreasing."
+In this way people become poachers, and they believe the risk of being arrested keeps getting smaller.”

-This dynamic is easy to understand: if the state itself kills, why should the individual respect the animal?
+This dynamic is easy to grasp: if the state itself kills, why should the individual respect the animal?

-The findings are highly relevant to the European debate, including in Switzerland: time and again, there are calls to shoot wolves “to pacify” the population or as “preventive protection” for livestock.
+The results are highly relevant for the European debate, including in Switzerland: time and again, calls are made to shoot wolves “to pacify” the population or as “preventive protection” of livestock.
 Science now shows: the opposite happens.

-State-sanctioned culls and the hobby hunting of protected wildlife must urgently be re-evaluated in light of these findings — not on the basis of hunters’ tales, but on the basis of scientific evidence.
+State-sanctioned massacres and hobby hunting of protected wild animals must urgently be re-evaluated in the light of these findings – not on the basis of hunters' tall tales, but on the basis of scientific evidence.

-Hunting programmes targeting protected wildlife are not a means of pacification.
-They destroy trust, undermine the concept of conservation, and encourage illegal killing.
+Hunting programmes targeting protected wild animals are no means of pacification.
+They destroy trust, weaken the conservation ethic and encourage illegal killing.

-Those who claim “killing is species protection” are spreading a dangerous myth.
-True species protection does not lie in pulling the trigger, but in respect for life and in the consistent protection of wildlife.
+Anyone who claims that “killing is species protection” is spreading a dangerous myth.
+True species protection lies not in pulling the trigger, but in respect for life and in the consistent protection of wild animals.

-More on the topic of hobby hunting: In our dossier on hunting we compile fact checks, analyses and background reports.
+More on the topic of hobby hunting: In our hunting dossier we bring together fact checks, analyses and background reports.

 Support our work